 A heat pump has two efficiency ratings: SEER and HSPF.
 The SEER shows the unit’s cooling efficiency while the heating season performance factor (HSPF) shows its heating efficiency.
 HSPF is calculated the same way as SEER but instead of cooling power, it’s a ratio of heating power to electrical input.
 The efficiency of the unit during temperature variations is taken into account, which makes it a “seasonal” performance factor.
 The minimum HSPF of a modern unit is 8.2, with high-efficiency units reaching capable of reaching 10.2.

 When choosing a new heat pump, pay attention to both the SEER and the HSPF – choosing a unit with higher ratings means bigger energy savings when you’re heating or cooling your home.

-One Source Heating and Cooling offers a range of high-efficiency Bryant heating and cooling units in the Gardendale area.
+One Source Heating, Cooling & Electrical offers a range of high-efficiency Bryant heating and cooling units in the Gardendale area.
 Learn more about our services or call (205) 509-1929 to speak to an expert about your home’s heating and cooling needs today.